johndeighan/mapper/Mapper.md

 =================

-A Mapper object is a subclass of StringFetcher, and is therefore constructed from a block (i.e. a multi-line string) and an optional source.
+A Mapper object is a subclass of StringFetcher, and is therefore constructed from a block (i.e. a multi-line string) and a source.
 It has the following features:

 1. Methods get(), unget(), peek() and skip(), which deal with